chunky87/CS151-SpotFinder/proposal/README.md

 - Utilize Yelp Fusion API for searching nearby places by keyword, category, location, etc.
 - Utilize Yelp Fusion API for displaying ratings and reviews.

-### Web-Based Application
+### Desktop Application
 - Use JavaFX for the frontend of the application.
-- Use Java for the backend of the application.
+- Use Spring Boot/Java for the backend of the application.
 - Create an intuitive and appealing user interface

 ### Object-Oriented Design